 When power is applied the file named 000 will loop circular continuously until a trigger event.
-Inputs 1 to 9 will trigger when grounded / connected to input 0.

 Inputs 1 to 8 will cause the corresponding file named 001 to 008 to be stored in a queue buffer.

 As files are stored, they are played in the order received.